A Simple E-commerce Website Guide to Help You Build Your Online Store

 To prevent confusion, make sure that customers know exactly what is in their cart and how much their order would be.
 That means including real-time calculated shipping rates and taxes, and including that information in the review stage.
 Condensing the number of information fields to only the most important ones will also help.

-Finally, make sure that any updates you make function just as well on the mobile version.
+Finally, considering hiring a website maintenance service provider to make sure that any updates you make function just as well on the mobile version.
 The checkout process is the last barrier to a completed order, so cater to the customer as much as you can.

 See from the Customer’s Perspective